xtuml/bridgepoint/doc-bridgepoint/review-minutes/8636_initial_contribution.int.md

                         Decision:
                           We will do #5
-_- 11  min   skb  general      Add a link to xtuml.org/download from papyrus-xtuml on eclipse.org make sure that download works.
+x- 11  min   skb  general      Add a link to xtuml.org/download from papyrus-xtuml on eclipse.org make sure that download works.
                            This lets us know a new user can download something useful.
+                           NOTE:  After the meeting Cort discovered any links added must be to an Eclipse Foundation property.

 </pre>